 The emblem is set against a dark blue rectangle, symbolizing the company’s experience, reliability, and financial foundation.
 The color highlights the key aspects of its operations, emphasizing stability and confidence.

 The company name is positioned on the right and rendered in capital letters.
-It honors the father of Tokushichi Nomura II, who laid the foundation of the business, which his son later expanded.
-The letter “M” has a unique shape created from two overlapping figures, highlighting the company’s affiliation with the large Nomura Group conglomerate, encompassing more than 20 different enterprises.
+It honors the father of Tokushichi Nomura II, who laid the foundation for the business that his son later expanded.
+The letter “M” has a distinctive shape formed by two overlapping figures, highlighting the company’s affiliation with the large Nomura Group, which encompasses more than 20 enterprises.

 On the left is a Kamon, a traditional Japanese family crest.
 The symbol represents the unity of the group’s enterprises, functioning as a single family.
 It underscores the company’s connection to Japanese culture and traditions preserved amid global development.